hoangduytran/blender-manual/manual/editors/properties_editor.rst

 .. figure:: /images/editors_properties-editor_interface.png
    :align: right

-   The Properties, with *Object* properties shown.
+   The Properties editor.

-The Properties editor shows and allows editing of many active data, including the active scene and object.
+The Properties editor shows, and lets you edit, the properties of the active scene, object, material, and so on.

 Tabs
 ====

-The Properties editor has several categories, which can be chosen via tabs (the icons column to its left).
-Each tab regroups properties and settings of a data type, and is documented in its own manual sections, linked below.
+The properties are grouped into tabs (the vertical list of icons on the left) which are described below.

 .. _properties-tool-tab: